What is Kali Yuga? The Four Hindu Epochs Explained

 Are we currently in the Kali Yuga?

 Yes.
 The classical view (seen in the Vishnu Purana, Bhāgavata Purāṇa, and Mahābhārata) is that we live in Kali Yuga now.
 Its fingerprints are obvious in daily life through moral decline, superficial attraction to external symbols.
 Leaders who seek political power and gain political power through so-called religion, ordinary thieves protected while the sincere are judged unholy, excessive taxes under merciless rulers, immediate bonds replacing sacred family ties, and severe anxiety as human beings suffer greatly amid needless violence.
-In this climate a person’s spiritual position is easily forgotten or completely forgotten, spiritual hermitages turn into mundane houses, and spiritual growth needs deliberate structure to survive.
+In this climate a person’s spiritual position is easily forgotten or completely forgotten, spiritual hermitages turn into mundane houses, and spiritual growth needs deliberate dedicated practice in order to survive.

 What happens in the Kali Yuga?